ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 Once you've planned your letters on paper, you are ready to start coding.

-Step 2: Driver gets things started on first letter
+Step 3: Driver gets things started on first letter
 -----------------------------------------------------------------

-Bring up IDLE3.
-Create a new file called "lab03.py" in your repo.
-To do this, in IDLE3 go to the menu option File-> New.
-Then continue with the following steps

-### Step 2c: Start a function definition for first letter

-Open the file "lab03.py" provided in the starter code, and start typing a function definition for your first inital.
+Create a new file called "lab03.py" in your repo, and start creating a function definition for your first inital.

 -   If the initial is A, the function should be called drawA.
 If it is a C, it should be called drawC, etc.
 -   The function should take there parameters: the name of a turtle, a width, and a height.